top of page

 Built-in 1961

-The eastern end of Cricket Lane is the Chapel of Hope.
-Built as a Christian chapel for patients, it is the sole survivor of three similar chapels of different Christian faiths erected side by side (the Chapel of Hope was the westernmost chapel).
-In 2020, it is used for offices, and it has had its exterior cladding was replaced.
+Located at the eastern end of Cricket Lane is the Chapel of Hope.
+Built as a Christian chapel for patients, it is the sole survivor of three similar chapels of different Christian denominations, erected side by side (the Chapel of Hope was the westernmost).
+In 2020, it is currently used as an office building, and its exterior cladding was replaced.
 The building has been semi-integrated with a new building built on its western side.
 The interior was not inspected.
-A statue of Saint Dymphna (the catholic patron saint of people with mental illness) stands approximately 35 metres to the east of the chapel, its corresponding chapel having been demolished.
+A statue of Saint Dymphna (the Catholic patron saint of people with mental illness) stands approximately 35 metres east of the chapel, the corresponding chapel having been demolished.

 • ANNOUNCEMENTS